MultiCraft/repixture/mods/rp_mobs/API.md

 ## Subsystems

 Subsystems implement core mob features.
-The mob physics and tasks are also subsystems
+The task handling is also a subsystem.

 Each subsystem can be enabled by adding a `handle_*` function in `on_step` and most of the time, also an `init_*` function in `on_activate`.